 EBITDA shows the trading position of the business without certain accounting practices and costs being taken into account.
 This allows them to understand the true profitability of the business, and its ability to support the loan repayments.

 A change in management structure can result in eradication of problems around the reputation of the business very quickly.
-In addition, where previous management structures were either very expensive, or not running the hotel to it’s full potential, there is scope for improvements in profit overnight.
+In addition, where previous management structures were either very expensive or not running the hotel to its full potential, there is scope for improvements overnight.

-As such, details of any change in the management structure of the business should be laid out upfront, as it is a key point in your purchase of a hotel.
+As such, details of any change in the management structure of the business should be laid out upfront.
+This can be a key point in the purchase of a hotel.